-Initiates an automated process in which the projector optimizes critical display parameters such as size, position, pixel tracking, etc., for the current source.
-An auto setup can save time in perfecting a display and you can modify the adjustments as desired.
+Initiates an automated process in which the projector optimizes critical display parameters such as size, position, pixel tracking, and so on., for the current source.
+An auto setup can save time in perfecting a display and you can modify the adjustments as required.